binaryphile/concorde/README.md

     form.

-    The format of the string representations is simply the text format used in array assignments, without parentheses on the outside and array items separated by spaces.
-Quotes are used to put spaces in
+    The format of the string representations is simply the text format used in [compound array assignments], without parentheses on the outside.
+Array items are separated by spaces.
+Quotes are used to put spaces into values:
-    values:

         "zero \"item one\" 'item two'"

-    I call these array and hash literals, even though they are normally restricted to only assignment statements.
+    I call these array and hash literals, even though bash does not define them as such and they are only interpreted into arrays by the `local_hsh` and `local_ary` functions.

     In many places, this documentation refers to "passing an array" or a hash.
 This is simply shorthand for "passing an array literal".

-    For hashes, the format always includes indices, which looks like:
+    For hashes, the format always includes indices (minus brackets), which looks like:

-        "[zero]=0 [one]=1 [two]='et cetera'"

-    Hashes also have a "keyword argument" format which can be used instead.
-It drops the brackets:

         "zero=0 one=1 two='et cetera'"